farzan-dehbashi/farzan-dehbashi/README.md

 I am a Research Assistant at the University of Waterloo.
 I am in love with Python!
 Since she is cute and powerful.

-To be honest, before bumping into Python, I had a crush on C++ for almost 8 years, since I first got to know her as a highschool student.
-I was into Embedded Systems' programming using C++ to make things become smart.
+To be honest, before bumping into Python, I had a crush on C++ for almost 8 years, since I first got to know her as a high school student.
+I was into Embedded Systems programming using C++ to make things become smart.

-I did my Masters in Computer Science department of the University of Waterloo, where my reaserch was focused on my childhood passion, IoT.
-During my studies path, me and my colleagues invented a new method to minimize power consumption of IoT devices ([US Patent](https://patentimages.storage.googleapis.com/a2/38/c3/7013ac293ff7c3/US20210288755A1.pdf)).
-Also, we published [a number of papers](https://scholar.google.com/citations?hl=en&user=iWgKz8YAAAAJ) in the best confrences of our field.
+I did my Masters in Computer Science department of the University of Waterloo, where my research was focused on my childhood passion, IoT.
+During my studies path, my colleagues and I invented a new method to minimize the power consumption of IoT devices ([US Patent](https://patentimages.storage.googleapis.com/a2/38/c3/7013ac293ff7c3/US20210288755A1.pdf)).
+Also, we published [papers](https://scholar.google.com/citations?hl=en&user=iWgKz8YAAAAJ) in the most prominent conferences in our field.

-I can summerize my passion as what follows:
+I can summarize my passion as what follows:
 ‍‍
 ```python
 in_loves = ['Python', 'Bash', 'C++']